-ABC No Rio's InterActivist Network provided training in new media technologies, and through this trainig developed content for the InterActivist website.
+ABC No Rio's InterActivist Network provided training in new media technologies, and through this training developed content for the InterActivist website.

 INTERACTIVIST NETWORK TRAININGS NOW ON HIATUS.

-The proliferation of web-based media has resulted in a need to provide artists and community and media activists with new skills and knowledge.
-The InterActivist Network is a training program that seeks to provide education in new digital technologies through the development of a web-site addressing local issues that have national or international implications.
+The proliferation of web-based media resulted in a need to provide artists and community and media activists with new skills and knowledge.
+The InterActivist Network was a training program that sought to provide education in new digital technologies through the development of a web-site addressing local issues that had national or international implications.

-Use of the internet by artists and activists has exploded, yet for many the technology remains mystifying.
-This program's training regimen includes overview presentations, workshops, and hands-on experience through developing and producing content for the InterActivist site.
-The year 2002 program runs from mid-April through November.
-The following subjects are covered: HTML and Web-Site Design; Shooting Video; Digital Video Editing; Digital Video Formats and Video Compression; Digital Audio; Server Set-Up and Maintenance; and Relational Databases and Media Management.
+Use of the internet by artists and activists had exploded, yet for many the technology remained mystifying.
+This program's training regimen included overview presentations, workshops, and hands-on experience through developing and producing content for the InterActivist site.
+The year program covered the following subjects: HTML and Web-Site Design; Shooting Video; Digital Video Editing; Digital Video Formats and Video Compression; Digital Audio; Server Set-Up and Maintenance; and Relational Databases and Media Management.

-Participants are expected to have grounding and expertise in at least one of the following areas: video production and/or post-production; web-site design or associated graphic design applications; network and client/server technologies; or ENG or print journalism.
-A high degree of skills-sharing occurs among the participants in this project, complementing the training provided by experts in the relevant technologies.
+Participants were expected to have grounding and expertise in at least one of the following areas: video production and/or post-production; web-site design or associated graphic design applications; network and client/server technologies; or ENG or print journalism.
+A high degree of skills-sharing occured among the participants in this project, complementing the training provided by experts in the relevant technologies.